galiya/TechKnow2018Workshop/Part2-ConsumeMLModel/WebAppNodejs/README.md

 </div>
 ```

-2. Modify index.html to add a new script that will wrap up a call to a Prediction API.
+2. Continue to modify  ```index.html ``` file and add a new script that will wrap up a call to a Prediction API.
 For the script to work you would require Prediction URL and Prediction Key that can be obtained from the Custom Vision Service page (see **"CHANGE TO:"** lines).

 ```javascript
 <script>